chef/chef-oss-practices/contributors/guide/engineer-expectations.md

 ## Speaking

-Speak at a local meetup, conference or on a podcast.
+Speak at a local meetup, conference, or on a podcast.